Sarva Darshan Made Easy

 The sanctity and tranquillity among the devotees after the darshan may not be retained in them when they are thinking about the time factor.
 There may be a scope of danger also that the journey to Tirumala may become futile when the devotees are in the mood of tedious waiting and are not able to visit other significant temples in and around Tirumala.

-To avoid the inconvenience and discomfort, the Tirumala Tirupati Devasthanams is ever designing many possible schemes in order to facilitate the devotees in view of the easy, quick and comfortable ‘Darshan’ of the Lord.
+To avoid inconvenience and discomfort, the Tirumala Tirupati Devasthanams is ever designing many possible schemes to facilitate the devotees because of the easy, quick and comfortable ‘Darshan’ of the Lord.
 It has introduced the timebound ‘Sarva Darshan’ recently.

 Time Slotted Sarva Darshan